 The favorite holding period is forever.
 We will typically see holding periods of 3-10 years, and preferably longer.

 5. Why are you looking for ‘quality businesses’?

 Quality businesses tend to outperform the averages over the long run.
-Further, quality businesses give better downside protection in periods with falling markets.
-We have found that it yields better results to hold a select few quality companies over the long run, as opposed to trying to pick “winners” within short timespans, such as 1-3 years.
+Further, quality businesses give better downside protection in periods with contracting market prices.
+We have found that it yields better results to hold a select few quality companies over the long run, as opposed to trying to pick “winners” over short 1-3 year timespans.

 6. What kind of companies will typically be in the portfolio?

 Global, large and growing companies listed on the major stock exchanges in industrialized countries.
 We focus on companies listed in North America and Europe.
 More than half of the portfolio will typically be in the S&P 500.
-At the end of 2019, 100% of our holdings are within the 50 largest companies on the S&P 500.
+At the end of 2020, about 70% of our holdings are within the 50 largest companies on the S&P 500.